Things to Do in Banff National Park: A Complete Guide

 - The park is renowned for its mountain landscapes, emerald lakes, and wildlife (bison, grizzly bears, elk, coyotes, lynx, etc.),

-I only spent a week in the park and honestly I would have stayed another week, without a problem, to hike and discover more of the turquoise lakes…Hold on, talking of beautiful lakes… Take a look at some of the outdoor activities you can enjoy during your stay in Banff.
+I spent only a week in the park and could easily have stayed another week to hike and discover more of its turquoise lakes.
+Speaking of lakes, Take a look at some of the outdoor activities you can enjoy during your stay in Banff.

 Lake Louise

-It should be noted that it is possible to go on some beautiful walks and hikes around the lake and see lots of other panoramas of the lake and the castle.
+Several walks and hikes begin around the lake, offering different views of the water, mountains, and hotel.
 Even though it’s very touristy, these paths around the lake, and the views you see in the park are a real must.

 Moraine Lake

-Another must in Banff National Park.
+Moraine Lake is another Banff National Park essential.
 Many people come to the park just to see the lakes, Moraine Lake and Lake Louise, and then continue on their way.
-In fact, pictures of them even appear on the country’s $20 bills!
-Generally, people visit Moraine Lake and Lake Louise on the same day, as they are only 14 km apart.
+Moraine Lake famously appeared on the reverse of Canada’s 1969 and 1979 twenty-dollar banknotes.
+Many visitors combine Moraine Lake and Lake Louise on the same day because they are only about 14 km apart.

 So what makes Moraine Lake different from Lake Louise?
-The latter has a magnificent turquoise colour and this particular shade of blue/green makes the lake almost look like a lagoon, depending on the brightness of the day when you happen to visit it.
+Moraine Lake has an extraordinary turquoise color that can make the water look almost tropical, depending on the brightness of the day when you happen to visit it.
 The reflections in the lake of the mountains and the fir-covered slopes are simply extraordinary.

-Do take the time to climb the pebble mound on the left when you arrive, the view from above is truly breathtaking.
+Take the short Rockpile Trail when you arrive, the view from above is truly breathtaking.

 Lake Minnewanka

-Yet another lake, and for me this is the real beauty of the park!
-This lake has a particular history, as it’s semi-artificial.
-Since the start of the 20th century dams were used to create this lake and achieve the result we see today.
+Lake Minnewanka is another reminder that the park’s lakes are among its greatest attractions.
+The lake has an unusual history because its water level was raised by several dams.
+Dams built during the 20th century enlarged the natural lake and submerged earlier structures along the shoreline.
 The spot is really superb even if it is still quite busy with tourists and locals coming to fish and relax in this amazing setting.
 The surrounding mountains and endless forest are breathtaking.

-The old village has been completely submerged by the rising waters and scuba diving enthusiasts have a great time here.
+Remains of the former resort village of Minnewanka Landing now lie underwater, making the lake an unusual cold-water diving site.
 Note that you can also take a boat trip on the lake.
 I didn’t but I’m sure it’s a wonderful experience considering the location….

 And yes, it’s also nice to spend a day in the city of Banff, or even just a morning, to soak up a little of the local atmosphere.
-If you are visiting in the summer, sit on one of the terraces in the sun and enjoy a tasty coffee!
+If you are visiting in the summer, sit on a sunny patio and enjoy a coffee.

 The streets are still very touristy between June and September and I must admit, there were too many people for my liking.
 But I still liked being in a small town nestled at the foot of the mountains and, in particular, Sulphur Mountain.

-The town doesn’t have the same attraction for me as the park, but it’s perfect for a little shopping and to enjoy some everyday life in beautiful surroundings.
+The town did not appeal to me as much as the surrounding wilderness, but it’s perfect for a little shopping and to enjoy some everyday life in beautiful surroundings.
 Definitely nice to spend a morning there…

-I must admit that I hesitated to put this in an article about Banff National Park however the Banff Gondola ride, up on the funicular of Sulphur Mountain on the outskirts of the town of Banff, offers visitors the chance to see breathtaking panoramic views from way up high.
+I hesitated to include this, but the Banff Gondola climbs Sulphur Mountain on the outskirts of the town of Banff, offers visitors the chance to see breathtaking panoramic views from way up high.
 An opportunity I didn’t want to miss!
-By the way, I’ve since found out that there is another one of these rides at Lake Louise, which I don’t know about at the time.
+I later learned that Lake Louise also has a sightseeing gondola.

 When I climbed to the top of Sulphur Mountain, the weather was not ideal and there were a lot of people there.
-So overall, the conditions for me were not great, however, the idea is a good one: a large funicular with an amazing view of the town of Banff and surrounding mountains.
+So overall, the conditions for me were not great, however, the idea is a good one: a gondola ride with expansive views of the town of Banff and surrounding mountains.
 In good weather, I’m sure it must be magical!
-At the top, you will find everything you need; things to eat, read, and of course souvenirs to buy, etc.
+At the top, you will find everything you need; restaurants, interpretive displays, viewing platforms, and souvenir shops.

-From a financial point of view, the ride was a little pricey for my liking, $64/adult and $32 for children.
+During my visit, I found the ride expensive at CAD $64 per adult and CAD $32 per child.
+Current prices vary by date and should be checked before booking.
 I think that’s too much to pay to see a view, no matter how amazing.
-The funicular at Lake Louise is cheaper, and I’m sure just as spectacular.
+The Lake Louise sightseeing gondola is another option, with different scenery and pricing.
 It’s definitely a must so do try to take one or the other of these rides when you go there.

-If there is one thing you must do in Banff National Park, it is to walk.
-A bit like going to the Maldives and not going diving, it’s unthinkable!
+If there is one essential activity in Banff National Park, it is hiking.
+Visiting without exploring at least one trail would mean missing a major part of the experience.
 The park is perfect for all nature lovers to discover the local fauna and flora.
 On the agenda: rivers, waterfalls, snow-covered peaks, gorges, abundant wildlife and all of that in a dream setting.

 For lovers of walking, it is the perfect opportunity to get up close and personal with nature in a truly beautiful setting.
-However, do be careful around the wildlife (bears, etc.) and respect the instructions given about care and safety in the park.
+However, follow all wildlife-safety guidance, carry appropriate equipment, and keep the required distance from animals.
 There’s a good summary, given here on the Canadian government website, of what you need to know and also a list of all the walks/hikes in the different sections of the park.

-It’s a great spot and a really affordable one.
-At the time when this article was written it cost only $8 C so it is definitely worth taking a look around and spending an hour or two relaxing in these beautiful hot springs.
+During my original visit, admission cost about CAD $8.
+In 2026, adult admission is CAD $19.75, and entry remains first-come, first-served. so it is definitely worth taking a look around and spending an hour or two relaxing in these beautiful hot springs.

 Vermilion Lakes

-These lakes are one of the other wonders I was fortunate to see during my stay in Canada.
-Located just outside the town of Banff, and easily accessible, is another perfect opportunity to enjoy a quiet walk, especially if you are travelling with your family.
+The Vermilion Lakes were another highlight of my time in Canada.
+Located just outside the town of Banff and easy to access, they offer a perfect opportunity to enjoy a quiet walk, especially if you are traveling with your family.

 I recommend that you make time to go at least once in the late evening, as I did, in order to admire the magnificent reflections in the lakes, which are once again surrounded by mountains and their peaks.
 In good weather, Mount Rundle is one of the most beautiful in the area.
-The scenic road is only 4 km long, and easily travelled on foot!
+The scenic road is roughly 4 km long and can be explored on foot, by bike, or by car.

 A very beautiful stroll in a fairy tale setting, at least that’s how I would describe it!

-This is another wonderful place I visited in Banff Park.
+The Bow Valley Parkway was another memorable part of my Banff visit.
 You can access it via the road between Banff and Lake Louise (it is signposted).
 The valley is famous, as are many places in the park, for its splendid landscapes, wildlife and hiking trails.
-The trail goes on for 48 km!
+The scenic parkway runs for roughly 48 km between the Banff and Lake Louise areas.

 You can easily spend a day in this beautiful valley.
 With a little luck (which we didn’t have), you can meet some of the wildlife (bighorn sheep or black bears, for example).
 All along the road are areas in which to stop and observe the scenery, which is absolutely breathtaking in some places.

 One of the best-known areas of the valley is the beautiful Johnston Canyon.
-It is better to be there early in the summer to really appreciate this valley.
+Visit early in the day and check current seasonal road restrictions before setting out.
 You might also like to take the time to drive around in your car looking at the scenery and searching for animals.
 The road is well laid out with a lot of picnic tables, etc. It’s perfect for taking it easy and relaxing with your family!

 Icefields Parkway

-Otherwise known as the Glacier Route, this route is one of the most beautiful I have ever seen on my travels.
+Often called one of the world’s great scenic drives, this route is one of the most beautiful I have ever seen on my travels.
 It’s so beautiful; words just don’t do it justice!
-Icefields Parkway starts a little north of Lake Louise and ends at the entrance to the town of Jasper, about 230 km further north.
+The Icefields Parkway runs for approximately 232 km between Lake Louise and Jasper.
 The road offers breathtaking panoramic views of the glaciers.

 Think about starting your journey from Lake Louise and heading towards Jasper, or vice versa.
-Considering the position of the sun, I would say that it is better to start from the South, starting from Lake Louise, and heading north, especially for those photographers among you.
+For photography, I personally enjoyed traveling north from Lake Louise in the early morning, starting from Lake Louise, and heading north, especially for those photographers among you.
 To give you a little practical advice; set off early, very early!
 We set off around 6am, just before sunrise.
 Seeing the sun emerge from behind the mountains and glaciers was truly magical to see.

 Words cannot describe the beauty of the road and the landscapes we encounter.

-On the agenda of a very long day: breathtaking views of snow-covered mountains and their peaks, the white of the rivers, glaciers hanging from rocky peaks, a scattering of wildlife here and there.
+Over the course of a very long day, expect: breathtaking views of snow-covered mountains and their peaks, fast-flowing rivers, glaciers hanging from rocky peaks, a scattering of wildlife here and there.
 In short: it’s extraordinary.

 The landscapes on this “glacier route” are impressive in their beauty.
 One of the most beautiful journeys of my life

-Among the recommended and mandatory stops along the road is Peyto Lake.
+Peyto Lake is one of the most popular stops along the route.
 I saw this lake at 6:30 in the morning and there were only four of us at this viewpoint.
-It’s so truly beautiful that it’s almost enough to make you cry; the tranquility of the area before the onslaught of tourists, the fabulous lake with its turquoise colours, the breathtaking view… Just wow!
+It’s so truly beautiful that it’s almost enough to make you cry; the tranquility of the area before the onslaught of tourists, the fabulous lake with its turquoise colors, the breathtaking view… Just wow!

-Other superb stops you can expect along the way: Bow Lake (magical in the early morning), the centre of the Icefields (a very nice walk along a glacier), the Sunwapta and Athabasca waterfalls, and a walk along the Skywalk Glacier, a footbridge set up in the void.
+Other superb stops you can expect along the way: Bow Lake (magical in the early morning), the Columbia Icefield area, the Sunwapta and Athabasca waterfalls, and a walk along the Columbia Icefield Skywalk, a glass-floored observation platform above the Sunwapta Valley.

 All the information you’ll need to take this route can be found on this government page, which summarizes everything for you perfectly.

 Unfortunately, I was running out of time because I had to cross the border to go to Yellowstone, but it would have been good to spend a few days in a roadside inn or hotel.
 There are also campsites all along the route.
-I think you could happily spend 2 or 3 days just along those 230 kms of road.
+I think you could happily spend two or three days exploring the 232 km route.

 If, like me, you don’t plan to stay somewhere along the road, you will either have to find accommodation in Jasper or return to your starting point at Lake Louise.
 Don’t forget, the road, although splendid, is very long!
 I made the round trip in one day and it was more than 450 km in total, leaving at 6:00 am and returning at 9:00 pm.

-For those who wish to plan their activities when in the park and surrounding areas in advance I recommend you take a look at this website which lists and compares all the activities in the area.
+To plan guided activities in and around the park, you can browse this website which lists and compares all the activities in the area.
 On the agenda: helicopter rides, guided hiking, horseback riding, etc.

-In order to visit this superb national park, there will probably be one of two ways to make your journey.
-If you are travelling from another country (France, Europe, etc.) you will need to take a flight, if you are already in the States or Canada you may choose to fly but it will probably be more fun to go by via the road, especially if you’re in the North West of the United States.
+In order to visit this superb national park, there will probably be two main ways to reach the park.
+If you are traveling from another country (France, Europe, etc.) you will need to take a flight, if you are already in the States or Canada you may choose to fly but it will probably be more fun to travel by road, especially if you’re in the Northwest of the United States.

 In my case, I went on a road trip from Salt Lake City (SLC) and even if it wasn’t planned, it’s possible to drive up to Calgary from SLC.
 The road is still very long.
-According to estimations, it takes 15 hours of driving without stopping between the 2 cities, i.e. about 1500 Km.
+The drive between Salt Lake City and Calgary is roughly 1,500 km and takes about 15 hours without extended stops.
 In other words, almost 3 days while only driving or almost driving (which is not the goal either, is it?).
-If you are coming from the Central United States, there are not many national parks on the road, except Yellowstone National Park and Grand Téton, but you will have to do a detour to Wyoming anyway… Another cheap option if you want to see the North West of the USA, take a flight to Seattle.
+If you are coming from the Central United States, there are not many national parks on the road, except Yellowstone National Park and Grand Teton, but you will have to do a detour to Wyoming anyway… Another cheap option if you want to see the Northwest of the USA, take a flight to Seattle.
 You can look at this great flight comparator that I have been using for more than 10 years.

 From Canada

 After all, it depends on how you see things.
 If you are on a road trip to Canada from Vancouver to see the surrounding parks, it’s a very good thing.
 If you are flying from Europe or other place to see only the area around Banff, you might as well take a flight directly to Calgary.
-Here are the cheapest flight.
+You can compare options using this Calgary flight search.
 You are near the parks and it is the easiest.
 There are also some interesting flights to Edmonton, a large city north of Banff National Park.

-For train enthusiasts, it is also possible to travel from Vancouver with VIA Rail Canada.
+Train travelers can take VIA Rail from Vancouver toward Jasper, but Banff itself does not have passenger rail service.
 To put it bluntly, it’s long (more than a day) and still expensive (about $200 on average).
 Knowing that the train stops as close as possible to Jasper or Edmonton (north of Banff) and that you will still have to take a bus or rent a car.
 Anyway, it’s essential to get around.

-- There are also group/family rates (interesting for those travelling with children).
+- There are also group/family rates (interesting for those traveling with children).

-If you don’t know where Banff is yet, you’ll find it in the centre of Canada on the west, in the middle of the Canadian Rocky Mountains.
+Banff lies in western Canada, in the middle of the Canadian Rocky Mountains.
 The climate of the town of Banff is classified as “subarctic”, which means it can get really cold!

-From the point of view of the climate, you will have to be very well equipped in you’re going any time after the summer, especially if you are camping or in a campervan for, example.
+From the point of view of the climate, you will have to be properly equipped if you’re visiting any time after the summer, especially if you are camping or in a campervan for example.
 I believe that June to September is pleasant enough but I was there in August and it wasn’t very hot.
-Daytime is fine, but you’ll need another layer for the evening.
-I camped in a tent in Banff park and the temperature was around 3 or 4°.
-Not hot but fortunately all camping areas are equipped with places to make a fire to get warmed up!
+Days can be pleasant, but evenings and nights are often cold even in summer.
+I camped in a tent in Banff park and the temperature was around 3 or 4°C. Not hot but fortunately all camping areas are equipped with places to make a fire to get warmed up!

 Another point to take into account: the tourists.
 Banff and Jasper are becoming more and more popular and a quick look on Instagram will show you that they’ve become almost fashionable destinations.
 Whatever the reason, you’ll find a huge number of people there.
 The same can be said for some of the American national parks I’ve visited, Yellowstone for example.
-My advice is, if you are not afraid of the cold and come well equipped, or plan to stay in one of the nearby hotels or lodges, try to arrange your visit for May or September.
-It shouldn’t be too cold and most of the tourists won’t have arrived yet.
+My advice is, if you are not afraid of the cold and come well equipped, or plan to stay in one of the nearby hotels or lodges, try to arrange your visit for late May, June, or September, while checking trail, road, and facility openings carefully.
+These periods can be quieter, but snow and cold weather remain possible.

 This is an important question when planning a trip to Canada.
 In summer, it can be a real challenge to find cheap accommodation.
 If you are traveling around Canada on a budget, campsites are your best friends.
 You can also find quite a few places who will take your motorhome or campervan for the night.

-There are quite a few campsites throughout the park, almost twenty of them in fact.
+Banff National Park has a range of front-country and backcountry campgrounds.
 Be aware that some of these are reserved for caravans only, and others for tents only.
-As in the USA, you can book your place in advance at some of the campsites (these are often booked months in advance) and others are on a “first come, first served” basis.
+Current Parks Canada guidance requires reservations for front-country camping, so book as early as possible for the summer season.
 Here is a list of campsites in the park.
-Expect to pay between 15 and 30$ for a pitch for a tent.
+Camping fees vary by campground, site type, and season.
 When I was there, in August, everything was literally full to bursting.
 The trick is to either book your tent space months in advance, which may not be possible if you are on a road trip and not sure when you’ll be turning up, or to check every day for any last minute cancellations.
-That’s how I managed to get a night at Mountain Tunnel outside Banff.
+That’s how I managed to get a night at Tunnel Mountain outside Banff.
 The struggle began the next day when we had to look for somewhere else!

-After my experience in the park, I recommend that you book your first night at a campsite before arriving and then go off very early in the morning (5am) and go around the campsites which don’t accept bookings.
+After my experience in the park, I recommend that you book your first night at a campsite before arriving and then go off very early in the morning (5am) and check the official reservation system for cancellations.
 If you are camping, this is your best option.
 I personally had to go as far as Yoho National Park, more than 40 minutes from the town of Banff, to find an available pitch in the early hours of the morning in temperatures of 2°… So, be prepared, you’ve been warned!

 For those who aren’t camping there are several other options, including hotels and lodges, which you’ll find throughout the park.

-Here are three personal recommendations in the vicinity of the Park.
+Here are three personal recommendations near the park.

 Canmore Inn & Suites